Think tank: 20th century

-For most of the 20th century, such institutes were found primarily in the United States, along with much smaller numbers in Canada, the UK, and Western Europe.
+For most of the 20th century, such institutes were found primarily in the United States, along with much smaller numbers in Canada, the United Kingdom, and Western Europe.
 Although think tanks had also existed in Japan for some time, they generally lacked independence, having close associations with government ministries or corporations.
 There has been a veritable proliferation of "think tanks" around the world that began during the 1980s as a result of globalization, the end of the Cold War, and the emergence of transnational problems.
 Two-thirds of all the think tanks that exist today were established after 1970 and more than half were established since 1980.